Squarespace domains overview

 Ungroup your domains

-If you'd like to separate the billing information of a domain from the other domains in that group, you can separate your domain from the group.
+To separate the billing information of a domain from the other domains in that group, you can separate your domain from the group.
 This ensures the domain doesn't share its billing information with any other domains.
 Currently, there isn't a built-in way to ungroup your domain.
 Instead, to ungroup your domain you'll attach it to a trial site:

 1. Create a new trial site.